-Welcome to Shawn Earle’s clarinet studio website.
-Students at the Washington and Lee University Music Department and McIntire Department of Music at the University of Virginia will find useful information here.
+Welcome to the University of Victoria clarinet studio website.
 This is a place for clarinet related information to be shared and discussed.
 Students should check back here often for updated information related to lessons, upcoming events, rehearsal schedules, and much more!
-There is limited space still available for clarinet students this year.
-If you are interested in lesson or for more information contact Shawn Earle as soon as possible!

 Scroll down to see recent posts!